Skip to content

 How to analyze soil moisture data

-You’ve buried soil water content and water potential sensors in the ground, installed an ATMOS 41 in the field, and set up your ZL6 data logger.
-Your network of instruments has been collecting data for days, weeks, or even all season.
-Now what?
-Performing soil moisture data analysis for your research location is one thing.
-Knowing how to extrapolate meaningful inferences and conclusions to understand what is happening and troubleshoot issues is completely different.
+You’ve buried soil water content and water potential (soil suction) sensors in the ground, installed an ATMOS 41 in the field, and set up your ZL6 data logger.
+Your network of instruments has been collecting data for weeks or even all season.

 In this article, we will step through multiple data sets to understand how soil water content, soil temperature, soil water potential, and atmospheric measurements can be used to discover the meaning behind the traces.
 Within this article you will learn how to identify the following events in your data: